ISO 20275: Entity Legal Forms Code List

 Implementation of the ELF Code List

-Going forward, LEI issuing organizations will reference the ELF code in their LEI issuance processes and reporting.
+LEI issuing organizations reference the ELF code in their LEI issuance processes and reporting.

 The LEI-Common Data File (CDF) format defines how LEI issuing organizations report their LEI and Level 1 reference data; i.e. the business card information on a legal entity that answers the question of ‘who is who’.
-The structure for the ELF code has been incorporated into the LEI-CDF format version 2.1.
+The structure for the ELF code has been incorporated into the current version of the LEI-CDF format.

-GLEIF will monitor compliance of LEI issuers with the ELF Code List subject to an ELF code being available for a specific legal entity form in a jurisdiction.
-From 1 March 2018, all newly issued LEIs should indicate the applicable ELF code.
+GLEIF monitors compliance of LEI issuers with the ELF Code List subject to an ELF code being available for a specific legal entity form in a jurisdiction.

 Relevant Files for Download